Skip to content

 Most of our employees work at sea

-At the end of 2024, the group had 253 (299) employees of which 76% worked at sea and 24% ashore.
-Out of our own employees, 16% were female and 84% male.
-As typical for the industry, sea personnel is heavily dominated by male employees, which accounted for 92% of seafarers.
-On the shore personnel, the situation is more balanced with female representing 42% and male 58% of the workforce.
+Gender distribution remained unchanged from the previous year as 15% (16%) of employees were female and 84% (85%) male.
+As is typical for the industry, sea personnel is heavily dominated by male employees, which accounted for 93% of seafarers.
+On the shore personnel, the situation is more balanced with females representing 35% (42%) and male 65% (58%) of the workforce.

-The number of seafarers working onboard AtoB@C Shipping’s owned and pooled vessels and employed by the external ship management company increased by 47% to 102 due to the addition of four new vessels to the fleet.
+The number of seafarers working onboard AtoB@C Shipping’s owned and pooled vessels and employed by the external ship management company continued to increase as the number of owned and pooled vessels increased by three.
+The number of employees was 121 at the end of the year, corresponding to 19% increase.

 Employee wellbeing and health

-Employee satisfaction measured by PeoplePower index decreased slightly from AA+ to AA but remained clearly over the general norm.
+Employee satisfaction measured by the PeoplePower index remained in AA-level but remained clearly over the general norm.
 When comparing the sea and shore personnel, numerical results declined slightly in both employee categories.
-Shore personnel achieved rating A+ while the sea personnel remained in AAA-rating.
+Shore personnel remained in a rating of A+, while the sea personnel declined from AAA to an AA+ rating.

-All employees are covered by occupational health care and the cover is more extensive than required by the law.
-The aim of the extensive occupational healthcare services is in preventative actions and the results have been positive as the amount of sick leaves among sea personnel has decreased.
-Employees have also access to sport and culture benefit, which supports the wellbeing.
+All employees are covered by occupational health care, and the cover is more extensive than required by law.
+The extensive occupational healthcare services aim to focus on preventative actions.
+Employees also have access to sports and cultural benefits, which supports the well-being.

-The company has a remote work policy, which guides the flexible working arrangements in the shore personnel.
-As employee health and safety remains the responsibility of the employer even during remote work, employees can request stand up desks, work chairs and extra screens to improve the ergonomics at the home offices.
-The equipment is purchased by the company and borrowed to employees.
+The company has a remote work policy, which guides the flexible working arrangements for shore personnel.
+As employee health and safety remains the responsibility of the employer even during remote work, employees can request stand-up desks, work chairs and extra screens to improve the ergonomics at the home offices.
+The equipment is purchased by the company and borrowed by employees.

-The coverage of our mobile intranet solution for seafarers was expanded in late 2023 and covers now all seafarers working onboard owned vessels.
-The mobile intranet makes it possible for them to access important information such as company news, announcements and HR information through an easy-to-use mobile interface.
+Our mobile intranet solution covers all seafarers working onboard owned and pooled vessels.
+The mobile intranet enables seafarers to access important information such as company news, announcements and HR information through an easy-to-use mobile interface.
 The reception from the crew has been overwhelmingly positive.

 Diversity, Equity and Inclusion